 Pretext Traffic Stops

 Police are meant to pull people over only when they have cause to believe an infraction or crime has been committed, or when they otherwise have specific authority to do so (such as at a designated checkpoint).
 Many police officers, however, use traffic stops as a pretext to search for something else–a different crime for which they have no probable cause to conduct a search.
 The officer will simply tail someone until they inevitably commit some inconsequential traffic violation (or the officer says they did), then pull the suspect over and proceed with a fishing expedition for other crimes.
 Defendants have challenged the legality of this sort of behavior.
 Below, we discuss pretext traffic stops and whether police have the capacity to stop drivers whenever they like.
-If you’ve been illegally pulled over in Oregon or Washington State, call our seasoned Portland and Vancouver criminal defense attorney for help.
+If you’ve been illegally pulled over in Washington State, call our seasoned Vancouver criminal defense attorney for help.

 Washington State and the Mixed-Motive Traffic Stop